 Getting Treatment for Adderall and Alcohol Abuse

 An outpatient program will suffice for the individual with an emerging polysubstance problem.
-Outpatient rehabs offer a diverse menu of intensities, from a few hours per week up to a commitment of 25-30 hours per week.
+Outpatient rehabs offer a diverse menu of intensities, ranging from basic outpatient therapy sessions and hour or two per week, to intensive outpatient programs (IOP) requiring about 9 hours per week of participation, to partial hospitalization programs (PHP) that may require upwards of 25-30 hours per week.
 The client will live at home or in sober living housing during the treatment program, which can last a month or more, depending on the severity of the substance abuse.
-Outpatient rehabs provide group therapy, individual therapy, addiction education, relapse prevention planning, and family therapy if applicable.
+Outpatient rehabs provide group therapy many of the same treatment elements as inpatient treatment but at a lower level of intensity.
+These include individual therapy, addiction education, relapse prevention planning, family therapy, MAT, if applicable, and life skills training.

 Solutions 4 Recovery Provides Treatment for Combination Adderall and Alcohol Abuse